Other Topics on this Site: List of all US doctors who offer long office visits

 Theoretically bonuses can be large, so some ACOs may cut aggressively, like the one which cut costs 18%.
 Five small ACOs (average 7,000 patients) in Florida and Texas cut costs over 15%, averaging $1,000 per patient..
 A cancer practice saved $1,000,000 per year per doctor, without even signing up for an ACO.

-Detailed steps and definitions for calculating cost savings are in another section.
+Detailed steps and definitions for calculating cost savings and risk adjustment issues are in another section.